haasr/pops-bot-motioneye/README.rst

 Security
 --------
-Since this setup involves exposing a device to the Internet, you will want to employ some security measures.
-For one, ensure that the Apache server's "/var/www/hmtl" directory does not have execute permission (octal value 1).
-Second, use a firewall such as UFW (https://www.digitalocean.com/community/tutorials/ufw-essentials-common-firewall-rules-and-commands) and ensure that any ports you are not using are blocked.
-Last, use intrusion prevention software such as Fail2Ban (https://www.fail2ban.org/wiki/index.php/Main_Page).
+Since this setup involves exposing a device to the Internet, you will want to employ some security measures For one, use a firewall such as UFW (https://www.digitalocean.com/community/tutorials/ufw-essentials-common-firewall-rules-and-commands) and ensure that any ports you are not using are blocked.
+Second, use intrusion prevention software such as Fail2Ban (https://www.fail2ban.org/wiki/index.php/Main_Page).